PeepSo supports invisible ReCaptcha to be configured as a protection against bots.

 Fill up the form as follows

-- ReCAPTCHA Type – Select reCAPTCHA v2 and immediately choose
+ReCAPTCHA Type – Select reCAPTCHA v2 and immediately choose Invisible reCAPTCHA badge

 Accept reCAPTCHA Terms Of Service, and if you wish, thick the box to send notifications to owners in case of miss-configuration or suspicious traffic and then press “Submit” button.
 The keys will be generated.

-Navigate to WP Admin -> PeepSo -> Configuration -> General and find “Registration” panel.
+Navigate to WP Admin -> PeepSo -> Configuration -> Accounts and Security and find “Security” panel.

-Enable ReCaptcha and enter Site and Secret key provided by Google.
+Enable ReCaptcha for Login or Register and enter Site key and Secret key provided by Google.